The estate of the young teen who is alleged to have died due to a drug overdose after a party at Expo New Mexico has filed a wrongful death lawsuit.

 How New Mexico Defines Wrongful Death

 According to the New Mexico Statutes section 41, wrongful death is caused by an illegal act, default of another, or neglect.
 The New Mexico Law lists deaths caused by illegal acts under the felony section.
-Wrongful death claims fall under personal injury law.
+Texas Wrongful death claims fall under personal injury law.
 New Mexico wrongful death claims are based in statute and in tort.

 In some cases, the state may pursue a criminal charge against the involved parties, and criminal cases can interfere with wrongful death claims.
 Nonetheless, our attorneys at the Ruhmann Law firm can guide you on the way forward should a criminal case proceed on the stated facts.